imsnif/bandwhich/README.md

 ### Download a prebuilt binary

-If you're on linux, you can download the generic binary from the releases.
+If you're on `android` or `linux`, you can download the generic binary from the [releases](https://github.com/imsnif/bandwhich/releases)

 ### Arch Linux